NREL/resstock/measures/ResStockArguments/README.md

 **Geometry: Unit Height Above Grade**

 Describes the above-grade height of apartment units on upper floors or homes above ambient or belly-and-wing foundations.
 It is defined as the height of the lowest conditioned floor above grade and is used to calculate the wind speed for the infiltration model.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-construction'>HPXML Building Construction</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-construction'>HPXML Building Construction</a>) is used.

 - **Name:** ``geometry_unit_height_above_grade``
 - **Type:** ``String``